The Dean of the Faculty ITC has installed an Examination Board on 2 February 2011.

 As subcommittee of the Examination Board the Certification Committee reviews and updates the Certification of ITC Educational Programs Policy, ensures compliance with UT regulations, and develops and maintains the working procedures for the execution of the certification documents.
 The committee chair is a member of the Examination Board, and committee members are invited by the committee chair and are approved by the Dean.

-The Certification Committee consists of representatives from the Examination Board, the Course Directors, Bureau Education and Research Support (ITC-BOOZ) and an education specialist and prepares the documents and procedures for approval by the Dean.
+The Certification Committee consists of representatives from the Examination Board, Bureau Education Support (ITC-BOZ) and an education specialist and prepares the documents and procedures for approval by the Dean.
 The Examination Board is responsible for managing this process.
-The Certification Officer is the point of contact for developments at UT central regarding certification.
+The Certification Officer (email@example.com) is the point of contact for developments at UT central regarding certification.